This article has been updated to reflect the latest threat of famine.

 Just how bad is the situation?

-Two years after the launch of Saudi-led air strikes in Yemen, the toll has been a heavy one.
+More than two years after the launch of Saudi-led air strikes in Yemen, the toll has been a heavy one.
 As Baron points out: “the numbers are almost inconceivable.”

 The UNHCR said in April 2017 that 2 million people were internally displaced.
 Today, around 80% of the country is in need of humanitarian aid, and the Saudis stand accused of violating international humanitarian law by deliberately targeting civilians.